Narrative Systems • Worldbuilding Structure • Visual-Narrative Direction

 Starting problem: fantasy world material needed faction clarity, history, magic logic, and tone.
 Structural pass: shape the material into a lore-bible style reference.
 Output: a clearer guide for revision, expansion, or sharing.

-What this proves: Faction structure, magic rules, world tone, and reference-document clarity.
+What this sample demonstrates: Faction structure, magic rules, world tone, and reference-document clarity.

 Tone Bible: Voice, Motifs, Atmosphere, and Style Rules